axe-api/docs/docs/basics/init.md

 # Initialization

-In this chapter, we are going to explain all details about the initialization (`init.ts`) file.
+In this chapter, we are going to explain all details about the initialization (`app/v1/init.ts`) file.

 ## What Is It?